{{ summaryHeading }}

 One or more validation rules is failing.
 Common causes are body-fat values outside 3% to 70%, runway outside 1 to 260 weeks, maintenance calories outside 800 to 8000 kcal/day, or a protein override below 0.8 g/kg/day when it is not set to 0.

-Can this tell me whether I gained muscle?
+Can this confirm that I gained muscle?

 Glossary: